pybites/pybites.github.io-source/content/django-rest-tips-api.md

 	Password (again):
 	Superuser created successfully.

-Great: that created both the User and Author entries:
+Great: that created both a User and an Author instance in the DB:

 ![auth user]({filename}/images/django-rest-digital-ocean/auth_user.png)